 Local area high schools have robotics teams.
 The robotic teams design, construct, program, and use robots.
 The team must use STEM to build the robots and critical thinking/problem solving to ensure the robots work.
 The robotics team competes in robotics competition.
 The competition is a head-to-head challenge in an alliance format.
-On February 2020, there were 20 teams in a local competition which shows the local high school support for the STEM program.

-• Exploring how effective mentor programs can be expanded to adults, particularly those who are displaced and moving to a new career.
+c.
+Exploring how effective mentor programs can be expanded to adults, particularly those who are displaced and moving to a new career.